Featured Snippets that Answer Questions

-This kind of comparison of question text with a query definition and selection of answer text can be repeated over and over again.
+This kind of comparison of question text with a query definition and selection of answer text can be repeated repeatedly.

-So, for any given query definition, there may be multiple matching question phrases identified, as depicted by question text sections.
+So, there may be multiple matching question phrases identified for any given query definition, as depicted by question text sections.

 Likewise, there may be multiple answers selected, as depicted by answer text sections.

-Some of the instances of question text may match each other exactly, as in the case of material that has been reproduced on more than one site.
+Some of the instances of question text may match each other exactly, as in the case of material reproduced on more than one site.

 The instances do not need to be unique, and each matching phrase is used to select the answer text.